 Ensure form durability

 After selecting an agent and granting them authority, the principal should make the form durable according to the laws of Tennessee state.
-This means that even if the principal becomes incapacitated or disabled, the agent can continue to act under a power of attorney.
-Specific language must ensure that the power of attorney form is durable.
+This means that even if the principal becomes incapacitated or disabled, the agent can continue to act under a POA.
+Specific language must ensure that the form is durable.

 Sign and date the form

-The last step in preparing the power of attorney form TN is the signing and including a date.
+The last step in preparing it is the signing and including a date.
 The principal and the agent must sign the form.

 Storage and Usage of POA in Tennessee

-For storage and usage of a power of attorney in Tennessee state, there are steps that you should observe.
+For storage and usage of it in Tennessee state, there are steps that you should observe.
 First, it is essential to complete the paperwork before you can store it in a safe place.
-Ensure that, as the principal, you have given the agent a copy of a power of attorney TN for use.
-A copy of the power of attorney form can also be given to a family member, trusted friend, and a third party such as a bank or landlord.
+Ensure that, as the principal, you have given the agent a copy of a power of attorney for use.
+A copy of it can also be given to a family member, trusted friend, and a third party such as a bank or landlord.

 Signing on behalf of the principal